tushartushar/taksidiotis/guide.md

 ## Kids-activities

 If you want to spend a creative day with your children, get them to the Attica Zoo Park.
 Make sure you pick up a map to guide you around the park as it is huge, housing more than 350 animal species of which half are on the endangered list.
-Kids will love it.
+Kids will love it. [click to visit website] (http://www.atticapark.com/)

 ## Other tips and tricks